 To effectively combat these challenges, businesses can implement a variety of strategies aimed at fostering a healthier Expansion MRR.
 Here are some actionable solutions:

-- Use Customer Relationship Management (CRM) Tools: Implementing CRM systems can help track customer behaviors and interactions.
+Use Customer Relationship Management (CRM) Tools: Implementing CRM systems can help track customer behaviors and interactions.
 This data can inform marketing efforts and identify upsell opportunities by providing insights on customer usage patterns.
+Explore customer management solutions.

-- Utilize Feedback for Continuous Improvement: Actively seeking and analyzing customer feedback can provide invaluable insights.
+Utilize Feedback for Continuous Improvement: Actively seeking and analyzing customer feedback can provide invaluable insights.
 This information can guide product enhancements and help tailor marketing messages to better meet customer needs.
+Customer retention strategies often incorporate feedback loops.